junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "I take it that must be the Sundance Kid?"
 Dean nods at a sharp-looking man around the desk, who didn't bother to stand up when the others did, a moustache too thick to see the lips.

-Butch follows his eyes, nodding and beaming.
+Butch follows his eyes, nodding, beaming an approval.
 "So you did hear about us."
 His tone over glad and polite.
 It's actually surprising to see one so affable and polite as a gangster, no wonder the gang makes their charming name in the history.
 If he sticks with them, maybe his name can be branded together and makes out loud like a quick pass?
 Dean wouldn't complain hanging out with this group if they're truly what the movie shows.

 "Come join us, the round on us."
 Butch gestures, and Dean sits next to him.
 The group resumes their poker games.